python/peps/docs/rendering_system.rst

 ..
    Author: Adam Turner

-   We can't use :pep:`N` references in this document, as they are relative from the content root.
+   We can't use :pep:`N` references in this document, as they use links relative to the current file, which doesn't work in a subdirectory like this one.
-   We use :doc:`PEP N <../pep-nnnn>` instead.

 An Overview of the PEP Rendering System